BITSS-OPA/opa-deworming/04_givewell_review.md

 - $Q^{itrms, en}_{5}$: Total enrolled school-aged children targeted (`F1, C, [rtm]13`)
 - $F^{itrm}_{3}$: Percentage of schools visited during coverage validation (and/or during process monitoring) that distributed deworming tablets on deworming day and/or mop-up day (`F1, C, [rtm]22 `).
 - $F^{itrm}_{4}$: Percentage of enrolled school-aged children attending school on deworming day or mop-up day, according to attendance registers viewed in schools visited during coverage validation (and/or during process monitoring) (`F1, C, [rtm]23 `).
-- $F^{itrm}_{5}$: Of children enrolled in a school that distributed deworming tablets on deworming day and/or mop-up day and who attended school on deworming day and/or mop-up day, percentage who reported consuming deworming tablets (according to student interviews during coverage validation and/or process monitoring) (`F1, C, [rtm]24 `).
+- $F^{itrm}_{5}$: Percentage Of children enrolled in a school that distributed deworming tablets on deworming day and/or mop-up day and who attended school on deworming day and/or mop-up day, percentage who reported consuming deworming tablets (according to student interviews during coverage validation and/or process monitoring) (`F1, C, [rtm]24 `).

 \begin{equation}